carbon-design-system/carbon-for-ibm-dotcom-website/wiki/Publishing-guidelines/Writing-functional-specs.md

 #### Used by

-By properly linking dependencies we will also run an automation script to collect all the dependencies and create a used by list in addition.
-Used by components once populated communicates to the reader where this component is used.
+The used by components section communicates to the reader where this component is used in other components.
+As long as you include this section, and properly link to it in other components' dependencies then this list will create itself.

 ###### How to add a used by